davewasthere/davebeer/_posts/2012-10-07-seth-godin-is-wrong.md

 ---
 layout: default
-title: Seth Godin is wrong (or at least is guilt of using bad examples)
+title: Seth Godin is wrong
 description: Seth argues that mp3 files don't sound nearly as good as they could, or that CDs are sub-par.
 I disagree.
 published: true
 ---